Streets as Shared Spaces grants

 - support physical distancing requirements and encourage safe social connection

-- support our communities well-being and ability to exercise
+- support the well-being of local communities and their ability to exercise

 - attract people back into public spaces in a safe way, when appropriate to do so.